-Indigenous Nations from across the United States and Canada and their Allies will converge at the Yankton Sioux Reservation, South Dakota for a historical event, “Gathering to Protect the Sacred From the Tar Sands and Keystone XL.”
-Taking place January 23rd-25th, 2013, this event will be held at the Ft.
-Randall Hotel and Casino, 38538 South Dakota Highway 46, Pickstown, SD, 57356.
+Indigenous Nations from across the United States and Canada and their Allies converged at the Yankton Sioux Reservation, South Dakota for a historical event, “Gathering to Protect the Sacred From the Tar Sands and Keystone XL.”
+This took place January 23rd-25th, 2013, and was held at the Ft.
+Randall Hotel and Casino.
+You can learn more about the International Treaty including seeing a video of the Signing Ceremony here.

-Those attending intend to sign an International Treaty to effectively block the Keystone XL TransCanada Pipeline.
-Representatives of Indigenous Nations and their Allies including farmers and ranchers, business and environmental leaders, leading treaty and environmental lawyers, news media, and other concerned citizens will gather for unprecedented unified action.
+Those attending signed an International Treaty to effectively block the Keystone XL TransCanada Pipeline.
+Representatives of Indigenous Nations and their Allies including farmers and ranchers, business and environmental leaders, leading treaty and environmental lawyers, news media, and other concerned citizens gathered for unprecedented unified action.

 The January 23rd Gathering will launch the Campaign to Protect the Sacred based upon Unprecedented Unified Action.
 Please sign up to support the campaign and to help spread the word... more to follow!